uga-libraries/bags/README.md

 ### undo_one_bag.py

-This script is used to removed files from a specified bag.
+Purpose: remove files from the bag.

+Argument: bag (required): path to the bag (folder that ends in "_bag")

 It is most commonly used when files are bagged for storage and later need to be worked on.
 After validating the bag, the content is removed from the bags for further processing.

-Argument: bag (required): path to the bag (folder that ends in "_bag")

 For each bag:
 1. Deletes the bag manifests.